MetaMorphic-Digital/syrinscape-control/CONTRIBUTING.md

 PRs have a few phases:

 0. **Prioritization.** If the PR relates to the current milestone, it is assigned to that milestone.
-1. **Initial Review from the Draw Steel contributor team.** This lets us spread out the review work and catch some of the more obvious things that need to be fixed before final review.
+1. **Initial Review from the MetaMorphic team.** This lets us spread out the review work and catch some of the more obvious things that need to be fixed before final review.
 Generally this talks about code style and some methodology.
-2. **Final Review from the Maintainers.** ChaosOS and Zhell have final review and are the only ones with merge permission.
+2. **Final Review from the Maintainers.** The team members at MetaMorphic have final review and are the only ones with merge permission.

 #### PR Size